paulowsantos/task_tracker/README.md

 This repository houses my interview project for **Vitruvi**.

-My task is to develop a Single Page Application using _Angular2+_ or _React_ that keep track of tasks with the following requirements:
+My task is to develop a Single Page Application using _Angular2+_ or _React_ that keeps track of tasks with the following requirements:

 - Present visually a list of tasks in three different states: Planned, In Progress, and Completed.
 - Each task contains: name, description, estimate duration, and state.